kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 <exercise name='Exercise 1.12: Project v0.6'>

-  Since the project looks really boring right now, let's add a picture!
+  Since the project looks a bit boring right now, let's add a picture!

-  The goal is to add a daily image to the project.
-And every day a new image is fetched on the first request.
+  The goal is to add an hourly image to the project.

   Get a random picture from Lorem Picsum like `https://picsum.photos/1200` and display it in the project.
 Find a way to store the image so it stays the same for 60 minutes.